ryogrid/SamehadaDB/README.md

 - RDBMS implementation which is simple but has almost of fundamental componets and features is needed for newbie of database system developer
 - SamehadaDB is developed to be a RDBMS like above
   - Golang has high readability
-  - SamehadaDB is based on BusTab RDBMS which is used in educational purpose
+  - SamehadaDB is based on BusTub RDBMS which is used in educational purpose

 # Current Status
 - SamehadaDB can be used as simple embedded DB (library form)